ruby-concurrency/concurrent-ruby/md/actor.md

 The `Concurrent::Actor` class in this library is based solely on the [Actor](http://www.scala-lang.org/api/current/index.html#scala.actors.Actor) task defined in the Scala standard library.
-It does not implement all the features of Scala's `Actor` but its behavior for what *has* been implemented is nearly identical
+It does not implement all the features of Scala's `Actor` but its behavior for what *has* been implemented is nearly identical.
+The excluded features mostly deal with Scala's message semantics, strong typing, and other characteristics of Scala that don't really apply to Ruby.

+Unlike most of the abstractions in this library, `Actor` takes an *object-oriented* approach to asynchronous concurrency, rather than a *functional programming* approach.

 ## Definition